-We will send you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.myamerigroup.com/medicare) or call Customer Service (phone numbers are printed on the back cover of this booklet).
+We will provide you a copy of the Drug List.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.ProvidenceHealthAssurance.com) or call Customer Service (phone numbers are printed on the back cover of this booklet).

-The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs
+Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs